Mertonian norms: Four Mertonian norms

-Communism (Communality)
+Communism (communality)

+Communism in science requires a strong opposition to the commodification of scientific research to serve capitalistic interests.
+Instead, it advocates for commonly owned scientific knowledge.

-Common ownership of scientific goods is integral to science: "a scientists' claim to “his” intellectual “property” is limited to that of recognition and esteem".
+Common ownership of scientific goods is integral to science: "a scientists' claim to 'his' intellectual 'property' is limited to that of recognition and esteem".

 The substantive findings of science are a product of social collaboration and are assigned to the community.
 They are a common heritage in which the equity of the individual producer is severely limited... rather than exclusive ownership of the discoverer and their heirs.

 Communism is used sometimes in quotation marks, yet elsewhere scientific products are described without them as communized.
-Merton states the "communism of the scientific ethos" is flatly incompatible with "the definition of technology as “private property” in a capitalistic economy", noting the claimed right of an inventor to withhold information from the public as demonstrated in the case of the U.S. v.
+Merton states the "communism of the scientific ethos" is flatly incompatible with "the definition of technology as 'private property' in a capitalistic economy", noting the claimed right of an inventor to withhold information from the public as demonstrated in the case of the U.S. v.
 American Bell Telephone Co.